natnaka/auctio/README.md

     auctio.addCategory("zzz", {parentName: "yyy"});
 ```

-  5. How to remove category (and its children)
+  i.
+How to remove category (and its children)
 ```javascript
     // Remove aaa and its child, bbb auctio.removeCategory("aaa");
 ```

-  6. How to offer(sell) item
+  i.
+How to offer(sell) item
 ```javascript
     var expired_at = new Date();
     expired_at.setDate(expired_at.getDate() + 7); // Expired at next 7 days
     auctio.offerItem('Item Name', 2000, 'zzz', expired_at, "seller's username/token", {buy_out_price: 10000, step_price: 100, brand: 'brand name'})
           .then(offer_success_callback, offer_failed_callback);
 ```
-  7. How to bid(buy) item
+  i.
+How to bid(buy) item
 ```javascript
     auctio.bidItem(ObjectId("..."), 4000, "buyer's username/token")
           .then(bid_success_callback, bid_failed_callback);
 ```

-  8. How to call house-keeping for finishing sold item (already expired with bidding, buy-out with stepped bidding)
+  i.
+How to call house-keeping for finishing sold item (already expired with bidding, buy-out with stepped bidding)
 ```javascript
     // This function should be cron/scheduler task
     // It set sold flag for some situations of offered item that has been sold